Low Deposit Loans NZ: All You Need to Know

 • Low equity fees include LEM (added to interest rate) or LEP (upfront fee)

 Loans requiring less than 20% deposit are significantly more difficult and expensive to obtain.
 However, options do exist for first home buyers who haven't saved a full deposit.
-Understanding your options and the associated costs can help you make the best decision for your situation.
+Understanding your options and the associated costs can help you compare pathways and decide what advice you need.

 Why Get a Low Deposit Loan?

-The main advantage of a low deposit loan is that it allows you to enter the property market sooner.
+A possible advantage of a low deposit loan is that it may help some buyers enter the property market sooner.
 With a 10% deposit instead of 20%, you could purchase your first home years earlier than if you waited to save the traditional deposit amount.

 Fees for Low Deposit Loans